 A multi-stage sampling technique as outlined by Kamalu et al., (2021) was employed using a random sample approach.
 Between March to June 2024, appropriate participants from different health facilities in Oyo state were chosen from the centers using a table of random numbers.

-2.2.1 Sampling size determination
+2.2.1 Sample size determination

 Sample size was determined using the formula;